rajit2002/Automate-the-Selenium-Page-Object-Model-Cucumber-framework/README.md

+#Naaptol End-to-End Testing Project
+Project Overview
-#This project involves end-to-end testing of the Naaptol website using Selenium with TestNG and Cucumber.
-The primary goal is to test different sections of the website, focusing on Apparel and Accessories.
-The tests include adding products to the cart, interacting with checkboxes, filtering items, and verifying product details for rainwear, women's wear, and men's wear categories.
+This project is focused on end-to-end testing of the Naaptol website using Selenium with TestNG and Cucumber.
+The primary goal is to automate and verify critical functionalities across the website’s Apparel and Accessories sections, ensuring a smooth user experience in various categories such as Rainwear, Women’s Wear, and Men’s Wear.

-Key Features Tested:
+Key Features Tested
-Rainwear Section:
+ 1.Rainwear Section:

-Add to cart functionality.
+-Verify the Add to Cart functionality.
-Selection of different filters.
+-Apply and validate different product filters.
-Checkbox interaction for various product types.
+-Handle and interact with checkboxes for product types.

-Women’s Wear:
+2.Women’s Wear:

-Product selection and detailed view.
-Add to cart and size selection.
-Filter by size, color, and price.
+Validate product selection, product details, and Add to Cart.
+Test size selection and ensure it updates the product details.
+Apply filters (size, color, price) and verify their functionality.

-Men’s Wear:
+3.Men’s Wear:

-End-to-end checkout for selected items.
+-Test end-to-end checkout for selected items.
-Product filtering and search bar.
+-Ensure product filtering and search bar functionality.
-Add to cart and filtering options.
+-Verify Add to Cart feature and functionality of filtering options.

-Tools & Frameworks:
+Tools & Frameworks Used
-Selenium: For web automation and interaction.
+-Selenium: Web automation and browser interaction.
-TestNG: To structure and manage the test execution.
-Cucumber: For BDD-style test scripts.
+-TestNG: Test execution and management framework.
+-Cucumber: BDD framework for writing test scripts in Gherkin syntax.
-Java: As the programming language for script development.
+-Java: Programming language for test development.